ndenStanford/ml-mesh/projects/keywords/serve/README.md

 It is configured entirely by an `ServingParams` instance taken from the `serving` library.
 The recommended way to configure the `keywords` model server is therefore to use the corresponding environment variables, as described in the `serving` library documentation.

+A working model server configuration is implemented via the environment variables of the `serve` service in the `docker-compose.dev.yaml` file.

 ### 1.4 Running the model server